datalayer/mcp-compose/examples/proxy-anonymous/README.md

 # Demo MCP Servers Example

-This example demonstrates how to use MCP Server Composer to manage multiple MCP servers from a configuration file.
+This example demonstrates how to use MCP Compose to manage multiple MCP servers from a configuration file.

 ## 🎯 Overview